MantoshKr/mega-mart/README.md

 ## Usage

 After following the setup steps, you can access the Mega Mart website at `http://localhost:3000` in your web browser.
-Explore the various features and functionalities of the project !
+Explore the various features and functionalities of the project!